-In FY 2014, transit ridership remained steady.
-Transit ridership increased from 62.5 million trips in FY 2013 to 63.1 million trips in FY 2014.
+Transit ridership showed a small increase going from 62.5 million trips in FY 2013 to 63.1 million trips in FY 2014.
 Metro transit ridership saw an increase of 2 percent ridership while non-metro transit ridership saw a decrease of almost 30 percent ridership.
 Both of these shifts can be largely attributed to Cape Girardeau's ridership now being counted as metro transit ridership instead of rural.
-Even so, almost all of the reporting rural transit agencies experienced declines in ridership from FY 2013 to FY 2014.
+Even so, almost all the reporting rural transit agencies experienced declines in ridership from FY 2013 to FY 2014.